Document-Data-Analyst/Medformer-UR/README.md

-# MedFormer-UR: Ttrustworthy-Uncertainty-Guided Medical transformer
+# MedFormer-UR: Trustworthy-Uncertainty-Guided Medical transformer

 **MedFormer-UR** is an uncertainty-aware and prototype-augmented extension of **MedFormer**, a hierarchical medical vision Transformer with Content-Aware Dual Sparse Selection Attention (DSSA).
 This repository builds on the original MedFormer backbone and introduces: